85th Academy Awards: Ceremony information

+In June 2012, the Academy announced that the Best Makeup category would be renamed as Best Makeup and Hairstyling starting from next year.
+Additionally, in August 2012, it renamed the Best Art Direction category to Best Production Design.

 Due to declining interest and viewership in recent ceremonies, the Academy hired a new production team in an attempt to improve ratings and revive interest in the ceremony.
 Reports surfaced that Academy then-president Tom Sherak approached television producer Lorne Michaels for producing duties with actor and comedian Jimmy Fallon as host.
 However, the telecast's broadcaster ABC objected to these selections, and both men declined afterward.
 With newly elected Academy president Hawk Koch assuming leadership duties, the Academy hired Neil Meron and Craig Zadan in August 2012 to produce the ceremony.
 Two months later, the Academy announced that actor, director, animator, singer, and comedian Seth MacFarlane would host the telecast.
 MacFarlane expressed that it was truly an honor and a thrill to be asked to host Academy Awards commenting, "It's truly an overwhelming privilege to be asked to host the Oscars.
 My thoughts upon hearing the news were, one, I will do my utmost to live up to the high standards set forth by my predecessors; and two, I hope they don't find out I hosted the Charlie Sheen Roast."
 In an unusual break from previous years, producers Meron and Zadan announced that the on-air telecast of the ceremony would be simply referred to as "The Oscars" instead of "The 85th Annual Academy Awards".

 As evident by the numerous musical numbers featured throughout the telecast, the ceremony was billed as a salute to music and the movies.
 In keeping with the theme of the evening, numerous film scores from various motion pictures were played intermittently throughout the ceremony; most notable was John Williams' theme music from Jaws, which was used to goad winners off the stage if their acceptance speeches were overly long.
 In a departure from having the orchestra perform in the same theatre, composer Williams Ross conducted the orchestra from a studio inside the Capitol Records Building a mile away.

 Several other people were involved with the telecast and its promotion.
 Tony Award-winning art director Derek McLane designed a new set and stage design for the ceremony.
 Rob Ashford served as choreographer for several musical numbers during the event.
 Comedians Ben Gleib and Annie Greenup served as correspondents and hosts of "Oscar Road Trip", a nationwide bus tour promoting the ceremony in eleven major cities across the United States.
 Six young film students from colleges across the country, who were selected from a contest conducted by AMPAS and MtvU, were recruited to appear onstage to deliver Oscar statuettes to the presenters during the gala.